National Consumers League: New Deal Era

-In the 1920s and 1930's the NCL focus was set on lobbying for a gendered-minimum wage.
-As the U.S. entered the depression they began to lobby for both male and female working conditions and contributed to the passing of the Fair Labor Standards Act of 1938 which is one of their first legislative achievements that set a standard for working conditions and outlawed child labor.
+In the 1920s and 1930s, the NCL's focus was set on lobbying for a gendered-minimum wage.
+As the U.S. entered the depression they began to lobby for fair working conditions for both women and men and contributed to the passing of the Fair Labor Standards Act of 1938, one of their first legislative achievements, which set a standard for working conditions and outlawed child labor.
 In addition they fought for the use of the codes for fair competition through pressuring the National Recovery Administration.
 The NCL experienced some opposition through the New Deal Era from the National Women's Party over differing beliefs of gendered-wages.

 Current leadership

-Sally Greenberg, formerly a senior attorney at Consumers Union (CU), is the executive director of the National Consumers League.
+Sally Greenberg, formerly a senior attorney at Consumers Union (CU), is the chief executive officer of the National Consumers League.
 Greenberg has worked with members of Congress, the National Highway Traffic Safety Administration, other federal agencies, the media and consumer safety organizations to shape policy on such issues as product safety, auto safety, and legal and liability reform.

 Programs

-LifeSmarts (www.LifeSmarts.org) is a free program designed to teach teenagers consumer rights and responsibilities as they pertain to health, finance, technology, and the environment.
+LifeSmarts is a free program designed to teach teenagers consumer rights and responsibilities as they pertain to health, finance, technology, and the environment.

 Fraud.org is a reporting platform through which the National Consumers League collects information about scams, extracts trends from data, and forwards reports to law enforcement.

-The Child Labor Coalition (www.StopChildLabor.org) was formed in 1989 to combat child labor and protect teen workers from health and safety hazards.
+The Child Labor Coalition as formed in 1989 to combat child labor and protect teen workers from health and safety hazards.
 It is co-chaired by the National Consumers League and the American Federation of Teachers.

-Script Your Future (www.ScriptYourFuture.org) is a public awareness initiative which teaches patients undergoing long-term prescription therapy the importance of communicating with healthcare professionals and following regimens carefully.
+Script Your Future is a public awareness initiative which teaches patients undergoing long-term prescription therapy the importance of communicating with healthcare professionals and following regimens carefully.

+Criticism

+NCL has faced criticism from progressive groups and labor unions for receiving funding from corporations with a financial stake in the industries where NCL offers policy recommendations.
+In 1998, Mother Jones argued that NCL "has been saturated in recent years with financial contributions from major U.S. corporations to the point where it can no longer be considered a legitimate independent consumer or public interest group."

+In 2021, union leaders at Communications Workers of America, United Food and Commercial Workers, and United Auto Workers resigned from NCL's board over NCL's involvement with and financial support from Amazon.